-As more persons receiving SSI/SSDI benefits begin to work, families should determine whether a federal income tax return must (or may) be filed.
+As more persons receiving SSI/SSDI benefits engage in gainful work activity, families should determine whether a federal income tax return must (or, may) be filed.
 Refer to the exemption amount and standard deductions portions of the Tax Change Highlights to help determine if the federal return MUST be filed.
-If a federal filing were not required, it would be desirable only if the worker would be due a refund of any federal tax withheld from 2017 wages, or a child tax credit refund.
+If a federal filing were not required, it would be desirable only if the worker would be due a refund of any federal tax withheld from 2023 wages, or a child tax credit refund.

-Even if federal filing is not done, families should consider filing State of Michigan tax returns if there is the likelihood of a refund due because of a Homestead Property Tax Credit or Home Heating Credit (each is potentially available to renters as well).
-Consult your tax advisor to assure that your family and any member who is a (working) recipient of SSI or Social Security benefits are receiving all the credits to which you may be entitled.
+Even if a federal tax filing is not done, families should consider filing State of Michigan tax returns if there is the likelihood of a refund due because of a Homestead Property Tax Credit or Home Heating Credit (each is potentially available to renters as well).
+Consult your tax advisor to assure that your family and any member who is a (working) recipient of SSI or Social Security benefits are receiving all the credits to which you/they may be entitled.